osresearch/airbreak/docs/index.md

 and to the engineers who are intimately familiar with physiology and safety standards.
-We've found that, in many cases, the bulk of the work has already gone through FDA approval, like the iVAPS menu that is in the firmware on the ResMed Airsense device.
+We've found that, in many cases, the bulk of the work has already gone through FDA approval, like the iVAPS menu that is in the firmware on the ResMed Airsense device show above.
 Even if other manufacturers had not written a line of code for their CPAP models, the simple pressure-control ventilator mode that we were able to implement is very simple to develop, is designed to work on every CPAP device in